rwngallego/elixir-bridge.github.io/01_Installfest/08-create-phoenix-app.markdown

 cd ~
 ```

-`cd ~` sets our home directory to our current directory.
+With this command we go to our home directory.

-### Step 2: Create an Elixirbridge directory
+### Step 2: Create a workshop directory

-To keep things organized, we'll want all of the elixirbridge files in their own directory.
+To keep things organized, we'll want all of the *elixirbridge workshop* files in their own directory.
 Type this in the terminal:

 ```
 mkdir elixirbridge
 ```

 `mkdir` stands for make directory (folder).
-We've now made a folder called `elixirbridge`.
+We've now created a folder called `elixirbridge`.

-### Step 3:
+### Step 3: Go to your workshop directory

 Change to your new `elixirbridge` directory.
 Type this in the terminal: